 The system can be configured to retransmit video as soon as you reconnect to the IP camera or DVR.
 This configuration is very useful for unreliable networks (3G, wireless) but also to transfer the video recordings if the Omnicast server is not running for a short or long period of time.

-For most cameras manufacturers, the Video Trickling feature is using TCP which reduce the risk of video transmission artifacts due to packet lost.
+For most cameras manufacturers, the video trickling feature is using TCP which reduce the risk of video transmission artifacts due to packet loss.

 The system can be designed to keep high-quality videos at the edge and only transfer video related to an event, such as motion, playback review, bookmark, analytic event, alarm, or input pin.
 And of course, it's possible to configure the amount of video transferred before and after the event.